jacobv95/dataUncert/docs/5 Prop.md

 # Prop

-A wrapper has been built around the CoolProp library.
+A wrapper has been built around the pyfluids library.
 The wrapper creates a dataUncert variable of the property and calculates the uncertanties.

 ```
 from dataUncert import variable, prop